 Days River Pathway: nine miles of loops above the river

 The trick to the Days River Pathway is that it’s really five trails wearing one name.
-About five miles northwest of Gladstone, off M-35 and Days River 24.5 Road, a single trailhead feeds a set of stacked loops totaling roughly nine miles.
-The first two are gentle and short — fine for kids or a quick after-work walk — and each loop you add reaches farther out and climbs more, so you pick your distance at the trailhead instead of committing to the whole thing.
+About five miles northwest of Gladstone, off M-35 and Days River 24.5 Road, a single trailhead feeds a set of stacked loops.
+Together they total roughly nine miles.
+The first two loops are gentle and short.
+They’re fine for kids or a quick after-work walk.
+Each loop you add reaches farther out and climbs more.
+So you pick your distance at the trailhead instead of committing to the whole thing.

-The path winds along the Days River itself, threading ridges of red pine, spruce, and cedar that lean over the water.
+The path winds along the Days River itself.
+It threads ridges of red pine, spruce, and cedar that lean over the water.
 It’s good wildlife ground: white-tailed deer, hawks and eagles overhead, and enough songbirds in spring to keep a birder happy.
-Mountain bikers have their own single-track spur built off the main system, and horseback riders are welcome on the pathway too, so on a busy Saturday you’ll meet all three kinds of traffic.
+Mountain bikers have their own single-track spur built off the main system.
+Horseback riders are welcome on the pathway too.
+So on a busy Saturday you’ll meet all three kinds of traffic.

-Come winter the whole nine miles gets groomed for cross-country skiing, and the same ridges that gave you river views in July turn into a quiet, snow-packed circuit.
-Backpackers are allowed to camp dispersed along the way, which is unusual for a day-use pathway this close to town.
-It sits inside the Hiawatha National Forest, so the surrounding woods run on for miles past the marked loops — close enough to Gladstone to walk after supper, wild enough that you can lose the sound of the road within the first half-mile.
+Come winter the whole nine miles gets groomed for cross-country skiing.
+The same ridges that gave you river views in July turn into a quiet, snow-packed circuit.
+Backpackers are allowed to camp dispersed along the way.
+That’s unusual for a day-use pathway this close to town.
+It sits inside the Hiawatha National Forest, so the surrounding woods run on for miles past the marked loops.
+It’s close enough to Gladstone to walk after supper.
+But it’s wild enough that you can lose the sound of the road within the first half-mile.

 Sources